 In OneNote you can create multiple notebooks.
-In the screen shot on the left, all my notebooks are listed on the left, including a series notebook for my Seattle Lumberjacks series, an author notebook for promo info, etc., and various notebooks for each book written or in progress.
+In the screen shot on the left, my notebooks are listed on the left, including a series notebook for my hockey series, author notebook, business notebook, and various notebooks for each book written or in progress.

-I'd suggest one notebook per manuscript.
+I often use one notebook per manuscript, but I also have series notebooks.
 These notebooks are shareable.
-I'll be using samples of the OneNote notebook I created for my football romance, Backfield in Motion.
+I'll be using samples of the OneNote notebooks I created for my Hockey Romance series.